YashKalbande/FCR/pacman.md

     return point.x % 20 == 0 or point.y % 20 == 0
 ```

-Now create a function called _world_.
+## Building the Game World

-Remember to be very careful about the indentation of each line - for example, make sure the path.update() is lined up exactly under the for.
+__world__ function will use to build game world.
+Of course you can choose your own colours, but to start with we’re using the traditional black and blue environment of the 1980 version of Pac-man.
+That final colour (path.dot) is assigned to our dots on the path.
+You’ll notice we’re taking advantage of the brick function we set up previously..
+Remember to be very careful about the indentation of each line - for example, make sure the path.up() is lined up exactly under the if syntax.
 ```python3
 def world():
     Screen().bgcolor('black')